bayeslife/service-verification-service/README.md

 [logo]: images/overview.png "Overview"

-## Domain Concerns

-### How to test a service without testing its dependencies.

-A service can be expected to fail if its dependents services arent available or perform differently from expected.

-A solution to this problem is provided.
-Each service is to report the services it depends upon.
-When a service is to be verified, the list of dependencies is first retrieved and only if all dependencies are know to be verified will the verification process proceed.

-When a service depends upon an unverified service it will not be registered or will unregister itself.
+There are a number of service discovery mechanisms available and these are described in the [landscape material](landscape.md).

 ## Terms

-Service:
+Service: A service that is fine grained and accessible via a lightweight protocol.
+A micro service that is.

-Component Registration: A component notifies the service verification orchestrator of its existence.
+Service Registration: A service notifies of its existence.

-Service Registration: A service verification orchestrator registers a service instance into the service discovery engine.
+Service Registry: A component which knows of services and can be queried by clients to discover the services.

+Service Health Check: Lightwieight tests that a service discovery engine run to monitor the services.

+Service Metadata Query: A query that should return information about the microservice such that the appropriate Service Verification Tests can be identified.

-Verification Test: A designer registers tests into the service orchestrator.
+Service Verification Test: A tests used to verify a service is as designed.
+This can be much more heavyweight than a Health Check.

-## Integration

-see the integration guide

 ## Responsibilities